Cook smarter

 Lactic acid fermentation happens in two forms:

-• Heterofermentative — produces lactic acid plus CO₂ and other compounds (sourdough, kimchi).
-This type creates more complex flavors
+• Heterofermentative produces lactic acid plus CO₂ and other compounds (sourdough, kimchi), creating more complex flavors

 Acetic acid fermentation